Van Jefferson Player Prop Bets for NFL Week 6 | Los Angeles vs. New York 10/17/2021

 Matchup vs. New York

-- Jefferson had zero receiving yards in one career matchup against the Giants, 36.5 fewer than his receiving yards prop bet over/under for Sunday's game (36.5).
+- Jefferson put up zero receiving yards in his one career matchup against the Giants, 35.5 fewer than his over/under for Sunday's game.

 - Jefferson did not have a touchdown catch in that outing against the Giants.